lulukitty/WT/README.md

 - ⚡ Fun fact: ...
 -->
 #### Great to have you here
-I'm Olaoluwakiitan Kunle-Anjorin from Lagos, Nigeria
+I'm Olaoluwakiitan Kunle-Anjorin ['Kitan] from Lagos, Nigeria
 - 🌱 I’m currently learning to be a Software Developer via the Women Techster program
 - 👯 I’m looking to collaborate on IT projects as I embark on this new journey
 - ⚡ Fun fact: